 ‘Winter’ by Anne Hunter is a short three-stanza poem that is separated into two sets of four lines, or quatrains, and one set of six lines, or a sestet.
 The first two stanzas loosely follow the rhyming pattern of abba cddc, while the sestet is made up of full and half end rhymes that only partially correspond with one another.
 For example, Hunter has chosen to match up “want” and “scant,” and “frost” and “host” due to the fact that their endings contain the same letters, not because they rhyme.

 The speaker begins by describing “Winter” as a “being,” or tyrant, of unlimited power.
-He is able to decimate the world with his “chilling breath” and raise a storm effortlessly.
+He can decimate the world with his “chilling breath” and raise a storm effortlessly.
 It is with this power that he freezes the world every year, casting countless people into deeper misery.

 In the second stanza, the poet crafts a metaphor in an attempt to show the desperation of the poor.
 When winter is on its way, and a storm is beginning to form, many will do anything to find some form of shelter.
 In this piece, the “scared flocks” try to hunker within a “lowly vale” as some form of protection.
 As they are doing this, they are unaware that a weak and fragile tower is on the verge of falling on top of them.
 No matter where they go, death is waiting for them.

-In the final six line stanza the speaker describes how those with financial means are able to find warmth, and even a cozy happiness in their homes by their own fires.
+In the final six-line stanza, the speaker describes how those with financial means can find warmth and even cozy happiness in their homes by their fires.
 This is a life that many more do not have access to.
 For these “sons of want,” winter brings death and fear.
-Fate has sent them nothing but poverty, and even poverty in all her resilience, is shaking with the chill of the winter months.
+Fate has sent them nothing but poverty, and even poverty in all her resilience is shaking with the chill of the winter months.

 Analysis of Winter